stirlab/nftables-set-manager/README.md

  * dns: Gets the IP address(es) of a hostname
  * apt_mirrors: Gets IP addresses for a list of Apt mirrors

-...and it's easy to write additional ones for your needs:
+...and it's easy to write additional ones for your needs.

 ### Usage